 Indirect lightning strike

-Indirect lightning is the result of a direct lightning strike whose flow has not been controlled.
-Any lightning current, the path of which would not be good
+Indirect lightning strikes are the result of a direct lightning strike whose flow has not been controlled.
+Any lightning current whose path is not properly controlled is called indirect lightning

 In a typical thundercloud, the upper part, made of ice crystals, is generally positively charged, while the lower part, made of water droplets, is negatively charged.
 By influence, the lower part of the cloud leads to the development of charges of opposite signs (therefore positive on the part of the ground which is nearby).

-Electrical exchanges occur inside this cloud, but also between different clouds of the same nature.
-We then see lightning.
-However, the cumulonimbus also behaves like a gigantic cloud-to-ground plane capacitor.
+Electrical exchanges occur within this cloud, but also between different clouds of the same type.
+This results in lightning.
+However, the cumulonimbus cloud also behaves like a giant flat cloud-to-ground capacitor.

-Indirect lightning is the result of a direct lightning strike whose flow has not been controlled.
-Any lightning current, the path of which would not be good
+Indirect lightning strikes are the result of a direct lightning strike whose flow has not been controlled.
+Any lightning current whose path is not properly controlled is called indirect lightning

-Known since the dawn of time, lightning presents numerous dangers for property and living beings.
-Direct lightning strikes are the encounter between a descending tracer and an ascending tracer coming from a natural start.
+Known since time immemorial, lightning presents numerous dangers to property and living beings.
+A direct lightning strike is the encounter between a descending leader and an ascending leader originating from a natural trigger.

-There are up to 100 lightning strikes every second on the Earth's surface.
-The study of the phenomenon highlights 3 major families of risks originating
+Up to 100 lightning strikes occur every second on the Earth's surface.
+The study of this phenomenon highlights three main categories of risks stemming from